DanMendoli/CLI-Pomodoro-Timer-in-Python/README.md

     On Linux:

-        In terminal, open the directory containing the "pomodoro_timer.py" file and activate the virtual environment by typing the command
+        In terminal, open the directory containing the "pomodoro_timer.py" file and activate the virtual environment by typing the command:

             "source venv/bin/activate"